MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-migration-assistant-for-symantec-use.md

 #### Keywords, Data Identifiers and Regular expressions

-Symantec DLP and Microsoft Purview information protection differ in how they allow users to define sensitive information that needs to be protected.
+Symantec DLP and Microsoft Purview Information Protection differ in how they allow users to define sensitive information that needs to be protected.

 Microsoft Purview Information Protection allows users to define sensitive items that need protection as sensitive information types (SITs), or through trainable classifiers.
 Microsoft provides many commonly used SITs like Credit Card Number that are preconfigured.
 If these don't meet your needs, you can create your own custom SITs.